 Establishes policies to provide a secure, stable, and supported operating system on all Network Connected Devices (NCDs) within the Enterprise.

-Desktop Support is a holistic approach to managing all of the personal computing devices within an organization, including laptops, tablets, and mobile phones.
+End User Compute and Collaboration is a holistic approach to managing all of the personal computing devices within an organization, including laptops, tablets, and mobile phones.